Federated Learning of Generative Image Priors for MRI Reconstruction: Methods

 \subsubsection{Multi-Coil Reconstruction}

-FL experiments for multi-coil MRI reconstruction were performed on In-House and fastMRI datasets.
-For In-House, T\SB{1}-, T\SB{2}-, and PD-weighted acquisitions from (6,1,3) subjects were reserved as (training, validation, test) sets, where 24 cross-sections per contrast were selected at random within each subject.
-For fastMRI, T\SB{1}-, T\SB{2}-, and FLAIR-weighted acquisitions from (18,3,9) subjects were reserved as (training, validation, test) sets, where 8 cross-sections were selected at random within each subject resulting in a total of 864 cross-sectional training samples.
-Geometric coil compression was performed to reduce the coil dimensions to 5 \cite{Zhang2013}.
-During training and testing, conditional models mapped multi-coil, complex ZF reconstructions of undersampled data to reference images derived from fully-sampled data.
+Experiments were performed on fastMRI brain, fastMRI knee, and In-House brain datasets.
+For fastMRI brain, T\SB{1}-, T\SB{2}-, FLAIR-weighted acquisitions from (36,6,18) subjects were reserved as (training, validation, test) sets, with 8 cross-sections per contrast randomly selected in each subject.
+For fastMRI knee, PD-, PDFS-weighted acquisitions from (48,7,24) subjects were reserved, with 9 cross-sections per contrast.
+For In-House, T\SB{1}-, T\SB{2}-, PD-weighted acquisitions from (6,1,3) subjects were reserved, with 48 cross-sections per contrast.
+A total of 2592 cross-sections were used for training.
+Coil compression was performed onto 5 virtual coils \cite{Zhang2013}.
+Conditional models mapped multi-coil, complex ZF reconstructions of undersampled data to reference images derived from fully-sampled data.
 GIMP and FedGIMP synthesized complex coil-combined MR images during training \cite{Uecker2014}.
 The imaging operator was only injected during inference to enforce data consistency based on multi-coil k-space data.